Policy for environmental and social review of transactions

 EFIC screens and, where relevant, classifies all transactions to identify the type and degree of environmental and social risk evaluation necessary.
 The process considers:

-- an exporter or investor’s role in a transaction, which can determine their responsibility and ability to manage environmental and/or social impacts
+- an exporter or investor’s role in a transaction, which can determine their responsibility and authority to manage environmental and/or social impacts

 - the potential environmental and social issues associated with a transaction